 COPYWRITING IN ACTION COURSE INSIGHT #30

-Copywriting and the Ten Desires of that Drive Your Target Audience.
+Copywriting and the Ten Desires that Drive Us All.

 1. The desire to be taken seriously (to be noticed and heard).